South Korea firm had U.S. contract while investing in Iran gas: GAO

 Daelim was one of at least seven companies from China, India, South Korea and South Africa that continued to have investments in Iran in 2012, the GAO said in December, in a report required by a U.S. sanctions law.

-A Daelim spokesman in Seoul said the company was simply completing a construction project in Iran that predated the U.S. sanctions.

-He added that the building contract did not constitute an investment in Iran’s energy sector, as stipulated in the U.S. sanctions law, and that Daelim had not signed any new contracts in the Islamic Republic since 2010.

-Daelim, which the GAO said had helped to develop Iran’s South Pars gas fields and a liquefied natural gas project in Tombak, was the only one of the companies found also to hold a contract with the U.S. government, the GAO said on Monday.
+Daelim, which the GAO said had helped develop Iran’s South Pars gas fields and a liquefied natural gas project in Tombak, was the only one of the companies found to also hold a contract with the U.S. government, the GAO said on Monday.

 The GAO has not determined whether the activities of the companies are sanctionable, a determination that would be made by the State Department and other agencies.
 The GAO provided a copy of the report to the State Department, which declined to comment.